Joshua digs deep to win epic world heavweight bout

 - Retained IBF belt and gains the vacant WBA title

-Wembley Stadium (CNN)Anthony Joshua cemented his status as the world's premier heavyweight with a 11th-round stoppage of Wladimir Klitschko at Wembley Stadium Saturday.
+Wembley Stadium (CNN)Anthony Joshua cemented his status as the world's premier heavyweight with an 11th-round stoppage of Wladimir Klitschko at Wembley Stadium Saturday.

 In what was billed as a clash of generations and perhaps the biggest heavyweight bout since Lennox Lewis beat Mike Tyson in 2002, the 27-year-old Joshua recovered from a knockdown in the sixth round to win one of the most thrilling fights in recent heavyweight history.